-Our May meeting educational topic was a fantastic one, put together for us by VP Andrew Ayers.
+Our May 2015 meeting educational topic was put together by VP Andrew Ayers.
 We asked brewers to consider how recipes are formulated and why.
-We explained the foundations for a good recipe and used a bit of sensory analysis to dissect the recipe of a commercial pale ale.
+We explained the foundations for a good recipe and used sensory analysis to dissect a commercial pale ale.

 Conceptualizing Your Beer